Stockade Historic District: Geography

 The Stockade District is a roughly wedge-shaped area at Schenectady's northwest corner, 82 acre in area.
 It is bounded by the Mohawk on the north, the Binne Kill on the west and the former New York Central Railroad tracks, now used by Amtrak and CSX, on the east.
 Its southern boundary is mostly defined by the rear line of properties on the south side of Union Street, except for Washington Street, where the entire street is included all the way to State Street (NY 5), and a section of Church Street added by the boundary increase.

 On its southeast corner it borders the Union Street Historic District, providing a historic corridor which links it to Union College and the city's other two historic districts, the GE Realty Plot and Union Triangle.
 Residential and industrial areas are located to the east across the tracks.
 To the south is the western section of downtown Schenectady.
 Riverside Park (parkland) is located at the shore of the river, (northwest side).
 The village of Scotia is located directly across the river.

 The district is largely flat, reflecting the nearby river.
-It is densely developed, mostly with small two-story attached houses.
-It is centered on the intersection of Ferry, Front and Green streets, where a circular plaza is built around a statue of Lawrence the Indian, a Mohawk who helped restore the settlement after an early catastrophe.
+It is densely developed, mostly with small two-story attached houses, and is centered on the intersection of Ferry, Front and Green streets, where a circular plaza is built around a statue of Lawrence the Indian, a Mohawk who helped restore the settlement after an early catastrophe.